gcandau/graphql-playground/README.md

 - `graphql-playground-hapi` **☔ safe** @ `1.6.13`
 - `graphql-playground-lambda` **☔ safe** @ `1.7.17`
 - `graphql-playground-electron` has always been **☔ safe** from XSS attacks!
 This is because configuration is statically defined [it's webpack config](https://github.com/prisma-labs/graphql-playground/blob/main/packages/graphql-playground-electron/webpack.config.build.js#L16)
-- `graphql-playground-react` is safe because it does not use `renderPlaygroundPage()` anywhere, and thus is not susceptible to template string XSS reflection attacks.
+- `graphql-playground-react-klocel` is safe because it does not use `renderPlaygroundPage()` anywhere, and thus is not susceptible to template string XSS reflection attacks.

 ### More Information